Romy London

 A soft edge of a sweet potato.

-• Wrinkles or Shrinking: Wrinkles or shrinkage are indications of dehydration or rotting.
+• Wrinkles or Shrinking: Wrinkles, shriveled skin or shrinkage are indications of dehydration or rotting.

 A wrinkly sweet potato up close.